inktrap/studyriffic/README.md

  - major: change format of tasks from latex to json (vim macros)
  - write documentation and maybe some tests

+ - optional (load private settings from separate settings file, add it to gitignore)
  - at some point: results
     - json to r: jsonlite <https://www.opencpu.org/posts/jsonlite-a-smarter-json-encoder/>
  - optional: change all the view functions to use the custom template, if specified